 Mix and match

-Most of the time when you book a flight that includes a stopover, you’re flying with two different airlines.
+Most of the time when you mix and match (book a flight that includes a stopover), you’re flying with two different airlines.
 For example, my last flight from Sofia to Delhi transited through Amsterdam.
 If I booked this flight with KLM, I was to fly from Sofia to Amsterdam with Bulgaria Air and from Amsterdam to Delhi with Jet Airways.
 I wouldn’t take a single flight with KLM but would have to pay their prices.
 Instead, I checked the prices for the flights separately with Bulgaria Air and Jet Airways and ended up saving $125 on this flight!

 What about group ticket booking?